-- The Advanced Imaging & Microscopy Resource is a trans-NIH shared resource that houses, operates, disseminates, and improves non-commercial, prototype optical imaging systems developed at the NIH.
-The facilities at AIM are available for use by the entire NIH intramural research community.
+The AIM facility is a trans-NIH shared resource that houses, operates, disseminates, and improves prototype optical imaging systems developed at the NIH.

-- The LCIMB develops new approaches for determining the organization, structure and interactions of organelles and macromolecular assemblies both in the context of cells and tissues, as well as in isolation from cells.
+The LCIMB develops new approaches for determining the organization, structure, and interactions of organelles and macromolecular assemblies.

-- The LOMIN specializes in synthesizing molecular imaging probes, single-photon emission computed tomography, magnetic resonance imaging, optical, contrast enhanced ultrasound, photoacoustic imaging, as well as multimodality imaging.
+LOMIN specializes in synthesizing molecular imaging probes, SPECT, MRI, optical, contrast enhanced ultrasound, photoacoustic imaging, and multimodality imaging.

 This core facility provides chemical and radiochemical synthesis capabilities and molecular imaging resources for small animal preclinical research for the NIBIB intramural research program.